 A healthy mouth is an important part of overall health, and good oral health starts with your child's baby teeth.
 If baby teeth are kept cavity-free, then a child's adult teeth are more likely to be cavity-free.

 For more specific tips to maintain good oral hygiene for your child, please visit Oral Health Care for Infants and Children.

-Oral Health Unit
+Oral Health Program

 - Ongoing data collection and maintenance of the Oregon Oral Health Surveillance System

 - Delivery of school-based oral health programs

 - Oral health promotion and education for the public